Dancing with the Winds of Provence in southern France

 The Mistral

-The Mistral wind is an intense, cold, and dry wind that blows from the north in the Provence region of south-eastern France.
-It is a common weather phenomenon in the area, particularly in the Rhône Valley and along the French Riviera coast.
-The Mistral wind can blow for several days, reaching up to 100 kilometres per hour.
+The Mistral wind can blow for several days, reaching up to 100 kilometres per hour, which not many people realise.
 It can be an unnerving challenge for sailors, making boats skitter across the Mediterranean.
 It is known for its cleansing effect, blowing away pollution and dust, leaving the air clear and crisp.

-But it can also be a nuisance, causing damage to crops and buildings and making outdoor activities difficult.
-Despite its drawbacks, the Mistral wind is an iconic feature of Le Midi and has been celebrated in literature, art, and music for centuries.
-The people of Provence believe that Mistral is a purifying force, again chasing away rain and impurities from the air and promising bright, clear skies ahead.
+But it can also be a nuisance, damaging crops and buildings and making outdoor activities difficult.
+Despite its drawbacks, the Mistral wind is an iconic feature of Le Midi and has been celebrated in literature, art, and music for centuries, which is part of why Americans are so fond of Provence.

 The ballets of winds in France are multi-faceted performances involving various winds flowing across the country.
 The Scirocco, a warm and humid wind from North Africa, carries the scent of sand, Jasmine, and the promise of rain.